Jemeni11/Jemeni11/README.md

     Turn your text into stylish WhatsApp status images.
 Customize fonts, colors, and layouts, bypassing character limits for more expressive updates.

+   - Unread

+     With Unread, you can mark important messages so they don’t get lost in the chat flood.
+If a recipient reads but forgets to reply, Unread makes sure they don’t forget for long, sending gentle (or not-so-gentle) reminders until they respond.
+No more missed responses.
+Just better conversations.

 ##### Extensions/Plugins

   - FontCache